rust-lang/rust-wiki-backup/Using-Rust-on-Windows.md

-As of release 0.9, Rust still depends on GCC for platform linker and C runtime libraries, so you will need to install one:
+As of release 0.9, Rust still depends on GCC for platform linker and C runtime libraries, so you will need to install one before installing Rust itself.

 ## MinGW
 The standard way of running Rust on Windows is via the [MinGW/MSYS](http://www.mingw.org/) environment: